adammathes/neko_v1/README.md

 It also includes a "public" view of all items for you to share what you're reading with others.

-It's a little rough around the edges and touch to install right now, but I've been using it for almost a year and wanted to share.
+It's a little rough around the edges and tough to install right now, but I've been using it for almost a year and wanted to share.

 The cat ears are in your mind.